sujith3g/sujith3g.github.io/_posts/2014-11-23-which-process-using-port.md

 ```

-The options used with netstat are
+The options used with netstat are:

 ```
 	t : Display tcp connections.